Hashnode/MERN-Website/README.md

 # MERN
-The easiest way to build isomorphic JavaScript apps using React and Redux.
+The easiest way to build universal JavaScript apps using React and Redux.